radixdlt/official-examples/step-by-step/04-gumball-machine/README.md

 ## Allowing Callers to Buy Gumballs

-In order to sell a gumball, we just need the caller to pass us in enough XRD to cover the price.
+In order to sell a gumball, we just need the method caller to pass us in enough XRD to cover the price.
 We'll return the purchased gumball, as well as giving back their change if they overpaid, so we actually need to return _two_ buckets.
 This is easily accomplished by simply returning a tuple, giving us a method signature like this:

 ```rust
 pub fn buy_gumball(&mut self, payment: Bucket) -> (Bucket, Bucket) {